How to Maintain WordPress?

 Updating Your Plugins

-The creators of the plugins you use regularly release updates.
+Now, the creators of these plugins regularly release updates.
 Why?
 To add new features, fix bugs and glitches, or simply to adjust to new WordPress platform releases.

 If you’ve installed an app or five (hundred) on your mobile phone or tablet, you know the importance of keeping them updated.
 Failing to do so causes performance issues and could leave your mobile or tablet vulnerable.
 The same is true for plugins.